Ken Andrus

-Ken Andrus (born July 14, 1935) is an American rancher and Republican who served as a member of the Idaho House of Representatives from 2004 to 2016, representing the 28A and 29A districts.
+Ken Andrus (born July 14, 1935) is an American rancher and politician who served as a member of the Idaho House of Representatives from 2004 to 2016, representing the 28A and 29A districts.
 His son, Kevin Andrus, succeeded him in the legislature.

 Early life and education

 Andrus was born in Marion, Utah.
 He earned a Bachelor of Science degree in animal husbandry from Brigham Young University.

 Elections

 Ken Andrus retired after the 2016 Idaho House of Representatives session.

 District 28

 2014

 Andrus was unopposed in the Republican primary.
 He defeated Kurtis R. Workman with 64.4% of the vote.

 2012

 Redistricted to 28A, Andrus was unopposed in the Republican primary.
 He defeated Sam McKee with 62.7% of the vote.

 District 29

 2010

 Andrus ran unopposed in the Republican primary.
 He defeated James ("Jim") W. Allen in the general election with 61.% of the vote.

 2008

 Andrus was unopposed in the Republican primary.
 Andrus won the general election with 11,044 votes (56.2%) against Allen R. Andersen.